-Why private sector engagement in ACCESS is required
+Why private sector engagement in ACCESS makes sense

-As the private sector in developing countries provides some 60 percent of GDP, 80 percent of capital flows and 90 percent of jobs, identifying ways to harness private sector to realise ACCESS' objectives will add value.
-The private sector is defined by Australia as including global and local commercial enterprises (business) ranging from the informal sector to large multinational corporations.
-As ACCESS will seek to enhance the employability and employment options for persons with disabilities, a focus on private sector engagement also acknowledges that public and private interests need to coalesce for social and economic inclusion to occur.
-ACCESS will seek to develop closer relationships with the private sector in Cambodia, to implement the inclusive employment hub.
-Mutual benefits flowing to employers and to individuals with disabilities are anticipated.
+As the private sector in developing countries provides some 60 percent of GDP, 80 percent of capital flows and 90 percent of jobs, working with the private sector will add value to ACCESS.
+40 Australia considers global and local commercial enterprises (business) ranging from the informal sector to large multinational corporations as the private sector 41.
+ACCESS acknowledges that public and private interests need to coalesce for social and economic inclusion.
+Implementing the inclusive employment hub will require developing closer relationships with the private sector in Cambodia.